The best advice I ever got

 Because its never as bad as you think it is.

-You go home to a spouse that loves you, to kids who love you, to friends who love you.
+You will go home to a spouse that loves you, to kids who love you, to friends who love you, to your family.
 No matter how bad things are at work.

 You did not end the day with an incurable disease.
-You did not lose any body parts, no one died and so on.
+You did not lose any body parts, no one died.

 When you think about it this way, in perspective, its just a bump in the road.